UWorldJK/powerwash/README.md

 # Team 5: PowerWash: Automatic Exploratory Data Analysis (EDA)

-**Contributors:** Tate Middleton, David Valarde, Jacob Kurry, Riley Sackett, Abiral Tuladhur
+**Contributors:** Tate Middleton, David Valarde, Jacob Kurry, Riley Sackett, Abiral Tuladhar

 **Overview:**
 PowerWash is a streamlined tool designed to simplify the process of cleaning and analyzing datasets.
 By allowing users to upload a CSV through our intuitive front-end interface, PowerWash takes care of the heavy lifting in the background.
 Leveraging Python’s powerful Pandas library, the data is cleaned and prepped for further analysis.